 When you think of a warehouse, do you imagine many manual workers packaging, labelling and processing everything?
 Or do you imagine machinery doing all this?
-With the development of future technologies and AI, robotics are now being used to assist in helping warehouses cope with the many demands the environment offers.
-We’ve seen drones instead of a delivery man, and driverless cars instead of a taxi, but what is the future for automated warehouses?
+With the development of future technologies and AI, robotics are now being used to create automation in warehouses, helping them cope with the many demands the environment offers.
+We’ve seen drones instead of a delivery man, and driverless cars instead of a taxi, but what is the future for an automated warehouse?
 Is this type of robotic automation the way forward for warehouses?

 Radio data terminals and control software is already in use in many professional warehouses.
 These warehouse scanning systems can help the running of a warehouse by making simple decisions.
 For example, where to store a certain item, or how to inform a worker of a certain location of an item.
 It can help manage stock and keep track of outgoings.
 Radio data can allow staff to input information through scanning barcodes, instead of manual input; this can help with organisation and management.